meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 ## Overview

-This folder contains the scripts for evaluating Llama (original and fine-tuned) models on Text2SQL tasks using the popular [BIRD](https://bird-bench.github.io) dataset, generating fine-tuning datasets, and fine-tuning Llama 3.1 8B with the datasets.
+This folder contains the scripts for evaluating Llama (original and fine-tuned) models on the Text2SQL task using the popular [BIRD](https://bird-bench.github.io) dataset, generating fine-tuning datasets, and fine-tuning Llama 3.1 8B with the datasets.

-We have significantly simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) for Llama models hosted via Meta's [Llama API](https://llama.developer.meta.com) or [Together.ai](https://together.ai), so you can quickly evaluate in 1-2-3 steps how well different Llama models perform on the Text2SQL task.
+We have updated and significantly simplified the original eval scripts from the BIRD [repo](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/bird) for Llama 3 & 4 models hosted via Meta's [Llama API](https://llama.developer.meta.com) or [Together.ai](https://together.ai), as well as the fine-tuned Llama 3.1 model, so you can quickly evaluate in 1-2-3 steps how well different Llama models perform on the Text2SQL task.

 We have also provided end-to-end scripts for generating datasets and fine-tuning a quantized Llama 3.1 8B model to gain a **165% accuracy improvement** over the original model.